CNSBench/CNSBench/README.md

 # Usage

 See the [quickstart guide](doc/examples/quickstart) to get started.
+Alternativly, if minikube is installed you can just run `sh minikube-test.sh` which will start minikube, install CNSBench, setup a local storage provider, and run a sample benchmark.

 When a new Benchmark resource is created the CNSBench controller will run the I/O and control workloads specified in that resource.
 See